testable/wdio-testable-example/README.md

 # Webdriver.io Testable Example

+**Upgraded to Webdriver.io v5**.
+Check the v4 branch for an example that is compatible with Webdriver.io v4.x.

-An example [Webdriver.io test runner configuration](http://webdriver.io/guide/testrunner/configurationfile.html) and test spec that is compatible with [Testable](https://testable.io).
+An example [Webdriver.io test runner configuration](https://webdriver.io/docs/configurationfile.html) and test spec that is compatible with [Testable](https://testable.io).

 See the [Testable Webdriver.io guide](https://testable.io/documentation/selenium/overview.html) for more details.